Helen Kingstone

 Research interests

-My new book, Panoramas and Compilations in Nineteenth-Century Britain: seeing the big picture (Palgrave Macmillan, 2023) compares two contrasting Victorian approaches to gaining an artificial overview on the present and the scale of modernity: the panorama and the compilation.
+My second book, Panoramas and Compilations in Nineteenth-Century Britain: seeing the big picture (Palgrave Macmillan, 2023) compares two contrasting Victorian approaches to gaining an artificial overview on the present and the scale of modernity: the panorama and the compilation.
 It begins by examining the 360° panorama paintings used from the French Revolution onwards to represent recent historical events, and traces how panoramic overview was adopted in literary form by historians, novelists and poets.
-The book’s second half examines Victorian attempts to encapsulate the contemporary era through compilations, from ephemeral collective biographies, to W. T. Stead's digest of periodicals the Review of Reviews, to the Dictionary of National Biography (1885-1900), which was surprisingly full of very recent lives.
+The book’s second half examines Victorian attempts to encapsulate the contemporary era through compilations, from W. T. Stead's digested Review of Reviews, to ephemeral collective biographies, to the Dictionary of National Biography (1885-1900), which was surprisingly full of very recent lives.

-My other research interest is in oral history, and in how we build narratives of our lifetimes through memory.
-I am co-chair of the Wellcome Trust-funded Humanities & Social Sciences research network on 'Generations: what's in the concept and how best should it be used?'.
+My other research interest is in memory, and how we use it to build narratives of our lifetimes.
+Studying Generations: Multidisciplinary Perspectives (2024) is a book I have co-edited with Jennie Bristow with ten contributors, which you can read for free via Bristol University Press's open access platform.
+This grew out of my role as founding co-chair of the Wellcome Trust-funded Humanities & Social Sciences research network on 'Generations: what's in the concept and how best should it be used?'.
 Sociologist Dr Jennie Bristow (Canterbury Christ Church University) and I co-hosted workshops across 2019-20 to pool knowledge across disciplines, and to work out how this important but divisive concept can best be used in public discourse and by policy-makers.
 Here is our toolkit for 'Talking about Generations: 5 questions to ask yourself'.

 Teaching